iakhileshsoni/tour-and-travels/README.md

 This is my another project in Python/Django.

-I have used technologies like -  HTML5, CSS3, Bootsrtap, JavaScript, Pillow library of Python for working with images.
+I have used technologies such as -  HTML5, CSS3, Bootsrtap, JavaScript, Pillow library of Python for working with images.

 In this project basically I have covered all the useful features using the MVT structure that Django follows.